roostergrin/front-end-dev-test/README.md

 ## Intro

 Congratulations on making it to the testing phase of the hiring process!
-For this part of the hiring process, we would like to learn about your creativity, how well you code, and how well you follow instructions.
+For this part, we would like to learn about your creativity, how well you code, and how well you follow instructions.

 You will need to have knowledge of some key things before you start:
   - how to run a local server